paultheron-X/6.8300-Computer-Vision/README.md

 Our approach leverages BasicVSR for feature extraction and alignment, which is the core of our model.
 The input sequences are partitioned into distinct frame rate groups, effectively utilizing the temporal information hierarchically.

-The key innovation of our method lies in an inter-group attention-based module, which we use to integrate these frame rate groups.
-This module enables us to recover missing details in the reference frame efficiently and accurately, making our approach superior in terms of both performance and computational efficiency.
+The key innovation of our method lies in an inter-group attention-based module, which we use to integrate information from the different frame rate groups.
+This module enables efficient and accurate recovery of missing details in the reference frame, making our approach superior in terms of both performance and computational efficiency.

 ## Main Results